platipy/platipy/spyral_docs.rst

 Anchor Positions
 ~~~~~~~~~~~~~~~~

 Sprites, Images, and Rects all support anchor positions.
-In Sprites and Images, anchor positions are strings which will specify where drawing is relative to.
+In Sprites and Images, anchor positions are strings which will specify where drawing is relative to, or a 2-tuple which specifies just the offset.
 For rects, these anchor positions are attributes which can be checked or assigned to.
 The list of anchor positions is:

 `topleft`, `topright`, `bottomleft`, `bottomright`, `center`, `midtop`, `midbottom`, `midleft`, `midright`